D76X/Study-Notes-AZ/AZ-Complements/AZ-SecuringData.KeyValut.Encryption.Certificates.md

 ### [Storage Service Encryption (SSE)](https://app.pluralsight.com/player?course=microsoft-azure-data-securing&author=reza-salehi&name=5390503a-604c-49e5-b4d2-131e176fd0d6&clip=1&mode=live)

-This is the Azure Service that provides encryption services for data at rest il all the cases above.
+This is the Azure Service that provides encryption services for data at rest iN all the cases above that is for **PaaS** Azure option for data storage.
 It is **enabled by default on all Azure Storage Accounts and all tiers and cannot be disabled**.
 This service employes **256-bit Advanced Encryption Standard (AES) encryption**which is one of the strongest **block ciphers available**.

 ### [How SSE works](https://app.pluralsight.com/player?course=microsoft-azure-data-securing&author=reza-salehi&name=5390503a-604c-49e5-b4d2-131e176fd0d6&clip=2&mode=live)